-Many modern-day vehicles are now equipped with fuel injection systems (fuel injectors) that act as mini spray guns to deliver the just-right amount of fuel to the automotive combustion chambers.
+Unlike older carbureted engines, most modern-day vehicles are now equipped with fuel injection systems (fuel injectors) that act as mini spray guns to deliver the just-right amount of fuel to the automotive combustion chambers.

-These fuel injectors are not only important to deliver the right amount of fuel for combustion but also for dispersing the fuel with a particular spray pattern at the right angle and at an accurate pressure.
+These fuel injectors are not only important to deliver the right amount of fuel for combustion, but also for dispersing the fuel with a particular spray pattern at the right angle and at an accurate pressure.

-But how do you exactly clean them, what precautions you should take while cleaning them and what are the reasons of getting the fuel injectors get clogged in the first place.
-Let’s address all these questions and more in the article below.
+But how do you exactly clean the dirty fuel injectors, what precautions to, take while cleaning them and what are the reasons of getting the fuel injectors getting clogged in the first place?

 Why do Fuel Injectors Go Bad?